The FourWeekMBA Business Glossary guides you through key concepts to leverage to build a valuable company and a sustainable business model.

-In short, a company that just uses capital to grow, without testing whether its growth is sustainable in the marketplace will need a reality-check sooner or later.
+In short, a company that just uses capital to grow without testing whether its growth is sustainable in the marketplace will need a reality check sooner or later.

 Continuous iteration and market feedback loop

-Therefore, the key to build a sustainable business model is about having a continuous feedback loop between vision (where you want to be in a decade from now), key customers (representing your ideal market at any given time), and offered value proposition.
+Therefore, the key to building a sustainable business model is about having a continuous feedback loop between vision (where you want to be in a decade from now), key customers (representing your ideal market at any given time), and offered value proposition.